 The way investment is measured across the energy spectrum varies, largely because of differences in the availability of data and the nature of expenditures.
-This document explains the methodology used to ensure that the estimates are consistent and comparable across sectors in the World Energy Investment 2021 (WEI 2021) report and the Special Report on Financing the Clean Energy Transition in Emerging Market and Developing Economies (FCET).
+This document explains the methodology used to ensure that the estimates are consistent and comparable across sectors in the World Energy Investment 2024 (WEI 2024) report and other publications from the International Energy Agency.

-In WEI 2019, the definition of investment changed from the previous editions of WEI where investment was defined as overnight capital expenditure.
-In WEI 2020 and beyond, investment is again measured as the ongoing capital spending on assets.
+Since WEI 2020 and beyond, investment is measured as the ongoing capital spending on assets (Prior to that, investment was defined as the overnight spending on an asset).
 For some sectors, such as power generation, this investment is spread out evenly from the year in which a new plant or upgrade of an existing one takes a final investment decision (FID), i.e. when a project reaches financial close or begins construction) to the year in which it becomes operational.
-For other sources, such as upstream oil and gas and liquefied natural gas (LNG) projects, investment reflects the capital spending incurred over time as production from a new source ramps up, or to maintain output from an existing asset.
+For other sources, such as upstream oil and gas and liquefied natural gas (LNG) projects, investment reflects the capital spending incurred over time as production from a new source ramp up, or to maintain output from an existing asset.

 For energy efficiency, the measurement task is more complex and much of the expenditure is by consumers for whom purchases of more efficient goods are not investments per se.
-In WEI 2021 and FCET, as in other recent IEA reports, investment in energy efficiency includes the incremental spending by companies, governments or individuals to acquire a piece of equipment that is more efficient than the local market average.
+In WEI 2024, as in other recent IEA reports, investment in energy efficiency aims to reflect the incremental spending by companies, governments, or individuals to acquire a piece of equipment that is more efficient than the local market average.
 Due to the different possible methodologies available, this estimate of energy efficiency investment is not definitive but still included to provide a comparison with the scale of investment in energy supply.
 Fossil fuel and power sector investments are those that raise or replace energy supply, while energy efficiency investments are counted as those that reduce energy demand.

 Investment estimates are derived from International Energy Agency (IEA) data for energy demand, supply and trade, and estimates of unit capacity costs, analysis of which benefits from extensive interaction with industry.
-By default, investment data are given in year 2019 US dollars, adjusted using country-level gross domestic product (GDP) deflators and 2019 exchange rates.
-Unless otherwise stated in WEI 2021 or FCET, all time series and historical comparisons are presented in real 2019 US dollar terms, adjusted for inflation.
+By default, investment data are given in year 2023 US dollars, adjusted using country-level gross domestic product (GDP) deflators and 2023 exchange rates.
+Unless otherwise stated, all time series and historical comparisons are presented in real 2023 US dollar terms, adjusted for inflation.

 Overall, this approach to investment represents an approximation of real-world practice and is aligned with the concept of capital expenditure in financial reporting and accounting.
 In reality, varying time lags and spending patterns characterise the period between the FID and the operation of an energy project.
 As such, where available, measures of financial performance, financial flows and physical energy changes are also provided to give a more complete picture of the turnover of the energy asset base as well as decisions to commit new capital.
-Other areas of spending - including operating and maintenance expenditures, research and development, financing costs, mergers and acquisitions or public markets transactions - remain important for energy sector development, and are analysed on a standalone basis in IEA investment work, but are not included in the investment calculations of WEI 2021.
+Other areas of spending - including operating and maintenance expenditures, research and development, financing costs, mergers and acquisitions or public markets transactions - remain important for energy sector development, and are analysed on a standalone basis in IEA investment work, but are not included in the investment calculations of WEI 2024.